dvo27/nba-forcast-pipeline/README.md

-# etl-equity-sentiment
+# Reddit-Driven NBA Game Outcome & Attendance Forecaster

-Goal: Build a pipeline that extracts Twitter sentiment on a set of stocks, transforms that into time-series features, trains ML models to forecast short-term price moves, and loads everything into a dashboard you can explore and present.
+Goal: Build an end-to-end, zero-cost pipeline that extracts fan sentiment from Reddit, combines it with official NBA stats, trains models to forecast game outcomes (point spread) and home-game attendance, exposes forecasts via a REST API, and visualizes everything in a dashboard.